vanruc/todoApp/README.md

 ![](doc_img_src/login%20success.png)

-By default, Skyve goes with Admin module, the Admin module with quite a lot of useful functions which are ready for you to try and evaluate [Skyve Framework](https://skyve.org).
+By default, Skyve opens with the Admin module, the Admin module holds quite a lot of useful functions which are ready for you to evaluate [Skyve Framework](https://skyve.org).

 The user guide is available at https://skyvers.github.io/skyve-user-guide/.
 The user guide is for end users of Skyve applications and describes how to navigate around the user interface and make use of the built in functions that ship with Skyve.

 ## Build TodoApp Module
-Module concept and module components was defined at https://skyvers.github.io/skyve-dev-guide/modules/ so in this tutorial We will not repeat it again.
+Module concept and module components are defined at https://skyvers.github.io/skyve-dev-guide/modules/ so in this tutorial so we will not repeat it here.

 ### Create `todo.xml` file
 Inside the `todo` package, create an xml file named `todo.xml`